polterguy/polterguy.github.io/tutorials/database-crud/index.md

 An invocation to for instance **[data.read]** is referred to by Magic as a _"slot invocation"_ or a _"signal"_.
 A _"slot"_ is kind of like a function, and a _"signal"_ is kind of like a function invocation.
+However, fundamentally Magic doesn't have _"functions"_ the way a traditional programming language has, which is why we refer to these as signals and slots.
 If you view your other CRUD files, you will see that they are using slightly different slots to wrap other CRUD functions.
 The basic CRUD operations in Magic are implemented with the following slots.